kyleboyle/kyleboyle.com/content/post/glock-trigger.md

 description = ""
 keywords = []
-title = "Glock Trigger Enhancements" draft = false titleimg = "/img/glock/title.jpg"
+title = "Glock Trigger Enhancements" draft = true titleimg = "/img/glock/title.jpg"
 +++

 The Glock 17 comes from the factory with about a 5 pound trigger pull.
 This isn't bad, but it's also not great depending on your intended use.
 I only use my G17 for target practice and maybe competition in the future so I don't have to worry about any legality issues with gun modifications and self defense.
 A lighter and smoother trigger pull will hopefully help increase my accuracy by reducing the force needed to squeeze the trigger, increasing the likelihood of staying on target.

 So, let's do what we can to lighten and smooth out the trigger pull.
 We are simply going to polish the metal surface that move against other metal surfaces when the trigger is actuated.

 It is best to polish by hand.
 Using a dremel or polishing wheel provides an opportunity for an ill-timed sneeze to ruin a part.
 With hand polishing we are guaranteed to not remove a significant amount of surface material.